aleda145/blog/content/posts/serverless-dashboard-by-using-free-egress-from-cloudflare-r2.md

 </CORSConfiguration>
 ```

-Now I could share this with everyone on internet, without being worried about waking up to
+The map could be shared with everyone on internet, without me being worried about waking up to
 a huge cloud bill!
-An additional benefit was that I could (provide the full json data)[https://bostadsbussen.se/sold/data].
+An additional benefit was that I could [provide the full json data](https://bostadsbussen.se/sold/data).
 So other interested parties don't need to hit hemnet.se servers and instead just download that file!

 My next steps is to include some line charts for analysis and also make sure the json blob